This self-paced, fully online program program is intended for pharmacists seeking to become Florida licensed consultant pharmacists.

 - Program Support: No outside financial support was provided.

-- Time to Complete: All coursework must be completed 24 weeks from the date of registration.
+- Time to Complete: All coursework must be completed within 24 weeks from the date of registration or before date of UAN expiration, 03/15/2024, whichever comes first.
+This course will no longer be eligible for CE credit after 03/15/2024.

 This self-paced, fully online program is intended for pharmacists seeking to become Florida licensed consultant pharmacists.
 This course will provide insight into regulatory requirements and clinical knowledge necessary to practice as a consultant pharmacist in the state of Florida.